 Artist book | First issued 2019 · Revised edition 2025

-Anchored by an embroidered Ukrainian vyshyvanka, this book traces inheritance, gendered labour, and cultural survival, with the 2025 edition fully re-sequenced and materially reworked in response to shifting historical context.
+Anchored by an embroidered Ukrainian vyshyvanka, this artist book traces inheritance, gendered labour, and cultural survival.
+The 2025 edition is fully re-sequenced and materially reworked in response to shifting historical context.

 TRANSFIGURATION — Folio